axel-rock/sveltekit-firebase/README.md

 - CSS: App mode (full width, no padding) vs Site mode
 - UI: Animate page transitions (carousel at a site level)
 - Payment: Switch automatically from test to live mode
-- Svelte: Create a component to render markdown, as the home page currently does
 - Legal: Check if the template is compliant with GDPR, and add a cookie banner if needed